 Moonshot OKRs are the lofty and ambitious Objectives where 100% completion is likely impossible.
 Objectives should be set with very high bars.
 Achieving these OKRs brings huge success, but the risk of failing is high as well.

 For both the roofshot and the moonshot OKRs what you measure with the Key Results can be the same.
 But how big the stretch is will define which type of goal it is.

 With moonshots, 66-70% progress achievement can be called a success.
 But you have to be careful.
 While these goals should be just out of reach, it’s important that people would still take them seriously.
 Employees need to do everything to achieve them.
 If 66% becomes the new 100% for everyone, nobody will push hard enough.

 Key results measure how far from reaching your objective you are.
 It adds metrics to objectives.
-The easiest way to set Key Results is to follow the SMART model.

 The easiest way to get started with OKRs is to start using them.